nmadhok/OpenInTerminal/README.md

  6. Find OpenInTerminal.app and drag it into the Finder toolbar (For OSX Mavericks - Press ⌘ and then perform drag operation)

 ### Usage:
 Using this application is very simple.
-Just browse to the file/folder or select multiple files/folders in Finder and then click on this application's icon that we had moved into the Finder toolbar.
+Just browse to the file/folder or select multiple files/folders in Finder and then click on this application's icon present in your Finder's toolbar.